COVID-19 (Coronavirus) Updates, FAQs and Resources. Properly worn face coverings are required for entry on all PTC campuses. Read More ...

 Campus Police and Security will assist victims of sexual assault, domestic violence, dating violence or stalking with transportation to the nearest designated treatment center if necessary.

-The College will provide victims with counseling and information about victim support services.
+The College will provide victims with referrals to counseling and information about victim support services.
 The college will grant victims’ requests for reasonable and appropriate alternative accommodations to allay their security and safety concerns.
 Possible accommodations may include alternative classes, campus relocation, work reassignments and/or schedule changes.
 The victim may choose to exercise the option to file formal disciplinary actions against the alleged assailant under the Student Code and the Student Grievance Procedure.

 If a sexual assault should occur, the victim should go to a safe place; contact a friend or family member; get prompt medical attention; call 911 or Campus Police and Security, or one of the Title IX Coordinators.
 The victim should tell someone all details about the assault or write down all details as soon as possible and keep the clothes worn during the assault.
 If clothes are changed, the victim should place clothes in a paper bag (evidence deteriorates in plastic); not shower, bathe, or douche; not urinate, if possible; not eat, drink liquids, smoke or brush teeth if oral contact took place; and not destroy the physical evidence that may be found near the crime.
 If the crime occurred in the victim's home, the victim should not clean or straighten up until the police have had an opportunity to collect evidence.